lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-Some questions we can't ask are often obvious, such as not being able to answer questions you don't have data on.
+Some questions we can't ask are often obvious, such as when you don't have the data to answer your question.
 Other questions are more nuanced.
-Questions on causes are difficult to answer because of potential confounding, which we'll cover later on.
+Causes are difficult to study because of confounding, which we'll cover later.
 For instance, does alcohol cause cancer?
-This is difficult to answer because people often do many other things when they drink, like smoking.
-Or some data are too unreliable to use.
-For instance, the question on whether vitamin D intake influences some diseases is tricky because measuring diet is very hard, and measuring nutrient intake from diet is even harder.
-Let's say you measured vitamin D directly in the blood to ask that question... there is another level to consider because vitamin D can be measured multiple ways, and they each give different results.
-So some measurements of data is prone to error or noise, which can limit our questions to ask.
+This is difficult because people often do many other things when they drink, like smoke.
+Some data are too unreliable to use.
+For instance, whether vitamin D intake influences some diseases is tricky to answer because measuring diet is very hard, and measuring nutrient intake from diet is even harder.
+Or assume vitamin D was measured in the blood... another level to consider is that vitamin D can be measured in several ways, that each gives slightly different values.
+Some measurements of data are prone to error or noise, which can limit how much we trust answers to some questions.

 ---